centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 **Menu description**

--   Type name of groups (separate with ,).
+-   Type the names of groups (separate with ,).
--   Type the name of a host categories to filter on (separate with ,).
+-   Type the name of a host category to filter on (separate with ,).
--   Type the name of a service categories to filter on (separate with ,).
+-   Type the name of a service category to filter on (separate with ,).
 -   Metric name (for multiple metrics, separate them with a comma).
--   Type the name the reporting period you want to use (has to be calculated by Centreon MBI): Make sure the reporting period is preconfigured in MBI.
+-   Type the name of the reporting period you want to use (must be calculated by Centreon MBI): Make sure the reporting period is preconfigured in MBI.
 -   Select the reporting period.
--   Order values by : average, minimum or maximum, ascending or descending.
+-   Order values by: average, minimum or maximum, ascending or descending.
 -   Number of metrics to display: Top N to display in terms of metrics.
--   Display Current value: Display / hide the column.
+-   Display Current value: Show / hide the column.
 -   Display Average: Display / hide the column.
 -   Display Minimum: Display / hide the column.
--   Display Maximum: Display / hide the column.
+-   Display Maximum: Show / hide the column.
--   Display warning threshold: Display / hide the column.
+-   Display warning threshold: Show / hide the column.
--   Display critical threshold: Display / hide the column.
+-   Display critical threshold: Show / hide the column.
--   Display Hostgroups: Display / hide the column.
+-   Display Hostgroups: Show / hide the column.
--   Display Hostcategories: Display / hide the column.
+-   Display Hostcategories: Show / hide the column.
--   Display ServiceCategories: Display / hide the column.
+-   Display ServiceCategories: Show / hide the column.
 -   Refresh Interval in seconds: Sets automatic refresh time for widgets.